kandalova/node-mentoring-shop/README.md

 - `podman-compose up` - build image and start container from `docker-compose.yaml`.
 Without `-d` flag as it will be needed to agree with some npm instaling.
 - `podman-compose up --build` - rebuild and start
 - `podman ps` - check running containers

-- It's possible to use seeder in `index.ts` to mock `Product` model.
-- `Register` and `login` user, use returned token in requests's headers.

 **To use docker regisrtry**
 - `podman login docker.io`